 Under the supervision of both a faculty supervisor and field professional, students take the theories and principles learned in the classroom and apply them to their work in a field setting.
 Students acquire knowledge and new skills while providing service to the community.
 The field experience facilitates awareness of the working world and helps students with their career development.
-A minimum of two 3-credit fieldwork experiences and required for all Psychology majors.
+A minimum of two 3-credit fieldwork experiences are recommended for all Psychology majors.
 Students have the option of taking Fieldwork/SL I during either their second semester of junior year or during their senior year.
 Students who choose to take Fieldwork/SL I during their second semester of junior year are permitted to do 3 credits of fieldwork in that semester.
 During the senior year, students may choose to take Fieldwork/SL courses concurrently or across separate semesters to create part-time or full-time experiences.

 PREREQUISITES AND LIMITS

 - Fieldwork is graded as P (Pass) or NC (No Credit).

 - Fieldwork experiences may NOT be used to fulfill the Psychology Electives Requirement of the Psychology Major.